Top 5 Google Ads Best Practices for 2026

 Create Your First-Party Data Process and Harness Data

 It’s a bit of a conundrum.
 To stay ahead and reach our ideal customers, we have to test and optimise new campaigns and targeting types.
-At the same time, because of data privacy, most advertisers can’t fully understand the mechanisms behind their success.
+At the same time, because of data privacy, most advertisers can’t fully understand the mechanisms behind their success due to anonymised data from Google Ads.

 Build Your First-Party Data Strategy